+Health Concern – The Clinical Perspective

-The health related matter is of sufficient interest/importance that someone in the health care environment (patient, family, provider) has identified to be requiring some attention and perhaps tracking
+The health related matter is of sufficient interest/importance that someone in the health care environment (patient, family, provider) has identified it to be requiring some attention and perhaps tracking.

-The SD WG also recognizes the definition of problem concern.
-A health concern is felt as having a broader meaning than problem concern, but an exact boundary could not be defined.
-The way health and problem concerns will be used will depend on the stakeholders, their environment and the context in which it is used.
-A problem concern for one are provider is not necessarily a problem for another or could be a health concern for the other.
-This leads to the view that the way health and problem concerns could be used, should be flexible and fluid.

-A health concern may be identified from different perspectives:
+A health concern is identified from the perspective of a person or group.
+This may be:

-Patient
+The Patient

-Family member/carer
+A family member orcare giver

-Providers (physician, surgeon, physical therapist, respiratory therapist, nutritionist, health educator, social worker, etc)
+A particular provider such as a givenphysician, surgeon, physical therapist, respiratory therapist, nutritionist, health educator, social worker, etc.

+A group of providers or care givers that share a particular perspective of that concern such as Orthopedic surgeons, or ‘the family’.

-Previous discussion has indicated that a Health Concern requires some sort of action on the part of the care team (which potentially includes the subject and/or record target), based on the specifics of the Condition which names the Health Concern.
+Previous discussion has indicated that a Health Concern requires some sort of action on the part of the care team (which potentially includes the subject and/or record target), based on the specifics of the Observation Event which names the Health Concern.
 Thus, there is a Condition specific requirement to be the reason for some action, even if that action is to simply observe.
-A Condition also implies one or more (prioritized) Goals, i.e. an assertion of what should happen or the desired outcome.
+A Concern may also imply one or more (prioritized) Goals or Desired Outcomes, i.e. an assertion of what should happen or the desired outcome.

-From information management or engineering perspective, "health concern" can been considered to encompass two subconcepts:

-Health Concern Tracker/Tracking

-Health Concern Observation